The club will meet this fall on Mondays from Oct. 3rd through Nov. 14th. The club will not meet on Oct. 24 due to a faculty meeting.

 The Robotics team will:

-· design, build, test and program materials and robots using LEGO® MINDSTORMS® technology,
+design, build, and program robots to complete missions using LEGO® SPIKE PRIME® technology

-· learn critical thinking, teambuilding, and presentation skills based on the year’s theme, and
+learn critical thinking, teambuilding, and presentation skills as they design, build and present an innovation project based on the year’s theme: “Masterpiece”

-· participate in a tournament/celebration in January 2023 with other local FIRST® LEGO® League teams.
+participate in a tournament/celebration in January 2024 with other local FLL teams.

 Trivia Club is starting at NCMS.
 Ms. Raith will host a once-a-month “trivia night” after school from 3:15-4:25.
 Students will compete against other teams in multiple rounds for a prize.
 Each month will be a different theme of trivia.
 Students who are interested in joining/creating a team can see Ms. Raith for a club application/permission slip.
 All permission slips are due back to Ms. Raith on Friday, November 4th